Learn when to use a cotton horse rug, the benefits of breathable cotton fabrics, and why cotton horse rugs remain a...

 Waterproof ratings are typically measured in millimetres (mm).
 This number indicates how much water pressure a fabric can withstand before moisture begins to penetrate the material.
 For example, a rug with a 3000mm waterproof rating can handle steady rainfall while helping keep the horse dry.

 Breathability is equally important.
 While a rainsheet blocks rain from entering, it should also allow heat and moisture from the horse’s body to escape.
 This helps prevent condensation from building up under the rug and keeps the horse comfortable during changing weather conditions.
+This can be especially helpful when horses become damp from unexpected rain or sweatingduring mild weather.

 Understanding these ratings helps horse owners choose a rug that offers the right level of protection for their horse and their local climate.